artainmo/general-programming/languages/OCaml/README.md

 Arrays are fixed-size vectors of values whereby all the values must have the same type, can be accessed and modified.
 They are created with the following syntax `let arrayName = [| element1; element2; element3 |]`.
 The values it contains are accessed like this `arrayName.(3)` whereby we access value at index 3.
 And values are updated like this `arrayName.(3) <- newValue`.<br>
 The Array module also contains functions for arrays such as `Array.length arrayName`.

 Strings are like arrays of characters.
 A string can be defined like this `let stringName = "Jason"`.
-Its elements accessed like this `stringName.[3]` whereby we access the character at index 3.
-And characters are updated like this `stringName.[3] <- 's'`.<br>
+Its elements accessed like this `stringName.[3]` whereby we access the character at index 3.<br>
+In OCaml, strings are immutable, which means that you cannot change the value of a character in a string directly.
+However, you can create a new string with the updated character.<br>
 The String module also contains functions for strings such as `String.length stringName`.

 ### Exceptions